BoidCMS/boidcms.github.io/_coverpage.md

 # BoidCMS <small>v1.0.0</small>

-> Built with PHP and JSON, Ready to power your site.
+> Developed using PHP and JSON, Ready to power your site.

 - Simple, fast and secured
 - Super extendable